Our Faculty Leadership

 Lesley Rigg, Dean

-Dr. Lesley Rigg is an internationally recognized scholar with more than 25 years of experience working in postsecondary education.
+Dr. Lesley Rigg is an internationally recognized scholar with over 25 years of experience working in postsecondary education.

 Currently, Lesley sits on Boards for Trout Unlimited Canada and the international Council of Colleges of Arts and Sciences as a director.
 She is the first Dean from a Canadian post-secondary institution to serve in that capacity.
 The Council serves as a forum for the exchange of ideas and information among deans representing liberal arts and sciences at a policy-making level.